grycap/TaScaaS/README.md

  This two steps are repeated to adapt the number of active slots to the incoming workload.
 Notice that TaScaaS does not use any knowledge about the duration of the jobs executions, as they could depend strongly on the input data or other specific configuration parameters.

 # API

+ This section describes the API used to comunicate with the [Amazon API Gateway](https://aws.amazon.com/api-gateway).
+However, an OpenAPI v3 description file is provided in the file *api/api-gateway.yaml*.

  To allow external workers to communicate with TaScaaS, an [Amazon API Gateway](https://aws.amazon.com/api-gateway) is created with the following set of endpoints: